maxradians/the-DIE/README.md

 1. Click on the bolded link at the top
 2. Press the play button once the link opens to the Roblox page
 3. Install the Roblox client if necessary

-**WHAT DOES THIS EVEN DO??**
-It is a Roblox game so it does absolutely nothing useful.

 **CREDITS/ACKNOWLEDGEMENTS**